Verifying Procedural Programs via Constrained Rewriting Induction: Preliminaries

 However, one of the key features of LCTRSs is that theory symbols, including predicates, are not confined to a fixed list.
 Therefore, we \emph{can} add a new symbol to $\Sigmatheory$ (and $\J$).
 For the $\symb{extend}$ rule, we might introduce a symbol $\symb{notin} : [\Int \times \IArr] \arrtype \BOOL$ with $\J_{\symb{notin}}(u,\langle a_0,\ldots,a_{n-1} \rangle) = \top$ iff for all $i$: $u \neq a_i$, and replace the constraint by $\symb{notin}(\avar,\mathit{arr})$.
 This generates exactly the same reduction relation as the original rule.

 Thus, we can permit quantifiers in the constraints of rules and also on right-hand sides of rules, as an intuitive notation for fresh predicates.
-However, as the reduction relation $\arr{\Rules}$ is only decidable if all $\J_\afun$ are, an \emph{unbounded} quantification would likely not be useful in practice.
+However, an \emph{unbounded} quantification would likely not be useful, as it would give an undecidable relation $\arr{\Rules}$.

-\commentbox{One might argue that adding such new symbols, which have meaning only in a given application, is problematic in practice: no SMT-solver will support the $\symb{notin}$ function symbol, even supposing all common array functions to be implemented.
-However, for the \emph{theory} this makes no difference.
-In practical implementations, we might either allow quantifiers as syntactic sugar (and pass the same sugar to the SMT-solver), or add a layer on top of the SMT-solver which translates the new symbol(s), replacing for instance \texttt{(notin \emph{u} \emph{a})} as introduced above by \texttt{(forall ((x Int)) (distinct \emph{u} (select \emph{a} x)))}.}
+\commentbox{One might argue that adding symbols like this is problematic in practice: no SMT solver will support new symbols like $\symb{notin}$.
+However, for the \emph{technique} this makes no difference.
+In an implementation, we might allow quantifiers as syntactic sugar (and pass the same sugar to the SMT solver), or add a layer on top of the SMT solver which translates the new symbol(s), replacing for instance \texttt{(notin \emph{u} \emph{a})} by \texttt{(forall ((x Int)) (distinct \emph{u} (select \emph{a} x)))}.}